Table of Contents

 Accidents involving disabled vehicles have increased the number of pedestrian deaths in the United States.
-If you have suffered an injury in a motor vehicle accident involving a disabled vehicle, contact a reputable law firm today to schedule a free consultation.
-Call a reliable legal team at (888) 488-1391 to learn more about how we can help you.
-We have decades of experience representing injured victims, and we have recovered over $500 million for our clients.
+If you have suffered an injury in a motor vehicle accident involving a disabled vehicle, contact an established law firm to schedule a free initial consultation.
+Call our legal team at (888) 488-1391 to learn more about how we can help you.
+We have decades of experience representing injured victims and have helped clients pursue settlements that reflect the extent of their losses after an accident.

 The majority of victims who suffered injury or death in disabled vehicle accidents were individuals who were returning to, leaving, or repairing disabled automobiles.
-Approximately three hundred individuals die every year due to disabled automobile accidents.
+An estimated three hundred individuals die every year due to disabled automobile accidents.
 The total number of fatalities has increased by about twenty-five percent since 2014.

-Also, pedestrians accounted for all severe injuries caused by disabled automobile accidents.
-Pedestrians are dying at higher rates in the United States.
+Additionally, pedestrians accounted for all severe injuries caused by disabled automobile accidents.
+Pedestrians are also more likely to be involved in fatal crashes in the United States.
 The one-year period from 2019 to 2020 accounted for the largest increase in pedestrian fatalities.
-Pedestrian Traffic Fatalities by State, a project coordinated by the Governors Highways Safety Association, collected data related to increasing pedestrian fatalities.
+Pedestrian Traffic Fatalities by State, a project coordinated by the Governors Highway Safety Association (GHSA), collected data related to increasing pedestrian fatalities.

 Approximately 6,700 pedestrians were killed in accidents in the United States in 2020.
 The total represents a 4.8 percent increase in pedestrian fatalities compared to the total number from 2019.